A two-person exhibition featuring the work of Carolyn Oberst and Eden Seifu reviewd in White Hot Magazine, written by Maria Lopez Farias.

-Group Exhibition: Press Release (Cycle XIII), Storage Gallery by Carolyn Oberst
+Group Exhibition: Press Release (Cycle XIII), Storage Gallery /

 November 9th - January 2025